LordNoteworthy/windows-internals/books/Windows-Internals-6th-ed.md

 ### Executive

-- is the upper layer of Ntoskrnl exe (The kernel is the lower layer ).
-- The executive includes the following types of functions:
+- is the upper layer of Ntoskrnl exe (The kernel is the lower layer, it includes the following types of functions:
-    - __System services__: Functions that are exported and callable from user mode
+    - __System services__: Functions that are exported and callable from user mode.
-    - Device driver functions that are called through the use of the `DeviceIoControl()`
+    - Device driver functions that are called through the use of the `DeviceIoControl()`.
-    - Functions that are exported and callable from kernel mode but are __not documented in the WDK (like functions called by the boot video driver (Inbv))
+    - Functions that are exported and callable from kernel mode but are __not documented__ in the WDK (like functions called by the boot video driver `Inbv`)
-    - Functions that are defined as global symbols but are not exported.
+    - Functions that are defined as __global symbols__ but are not exported.
-        -  Iop (internal I/O manager support functions) or Mi (internal memory management support functions)
+        -  `Iop` (internal I/O manager support functions) or `Mi` (internal memory management support functions)
     - Functions that are internal to a module that are not defined as global symbols.
 - The executive contains the following major components, each of which is covered in detail in a subsequent chapter of this book: